 Coarse salt is also used to clean things.
 First of all, make a paste of baking soda and coarse salt using a little bit of water.

 Now apply the paste over the stubborn stains.
 Now scrub the area with a steel wool scrubber.
 Don’t scrub roughly.

 This mixture can’t be left for the setting because if baking soda sits, then it will oxidize the aluminum cookware and the result will be discoloration.

-But if you want to protect your cookware from further damage, then rinse properly after applying the mixture.
+But if you want to protect your pot from further damage, then rinse properly after applying the mixture.
 Don’t let the mixture dry.
-However, After Washing properly, dry your cookware using a soft rag.
+However, After Washing properly, dry your pot using a soft rag.

 Use Rock Salt And Olive Oil